Category Archives: English Version

 “Maybe they are fucking their bitches in that forest!
 Who knows?”

-The two officers dressed up and walked to the TOC, continuing the chat.
+The two officers dressed up, walked to the TOC, and continued the chat.

 Continue reading The Somber Year-End Days at Loc Ninh